 Instead of using three coats of paint, like the tutorial from Hyphen Interiors, I ended up using four coats.
 I did make my first two coats very thin but also the fact that I was going from a dark checked pattern to white made a bit of a difference as well.

 For the first coat of paint, I used 16 oz. of latex paint plus 16 oz. of Delta textile medium.
-I just used some latex paint that I had on hand and had to mix a Monroe Bisque with White to get a cream color.
-I then added 16 ounces of water to the paint mixture so that is was the consistency more like a glaze.
+The paint I used was what I already had on hand.
+With mixing the Monroe Bisque with white , I got a cream color.
+Then, I added 16 ounces of water to the paint mixture so that is was the consistency more like a glaze.

 I mixed it in a bucket for easy carrying: